-- 20.9 The Equalities Act 2010 places a General Equality Duty on Welsh public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation, as well as to advance equality of opportunity and to foster good relations between people who share a protected characteristic and those who do not. - 20.10 An Equality Impact Assessment (EIA) has been completed for the Bill.
-This has indicated that the proposals as a whole are unlikely to affect people with protected characteristics. - 20.11 It has identified a distinction between those aged up to the age of 19 and those aged over 19 in further education.
+- 20.9 The Equalities Act 2010 places a General Equality Duty on Welsh public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation, as well as to advance equality of opportunity and to foster good relations between people who share a protected characteristic and those who do not.
+The Commission will replace HEFCW as a 'public authority' in the Equality Act 2010 and will be required to adhere to the specific duties under the Equality Act 2010 (Statutory Duties) (Wales) Regulations 2011. - 20.10 An Equality Impact Assessment (EIA) has been completed for the Bill.
+This has indicated that the proposals as a whole are likely to positively affect people with protected characteristics. - 20.11 It has identified a distinction between those aged up to the age of 19 and those aged over 19 in further education.
 The provisions proposed within the Bill provide for a continuation of existing duties to secure proper and reasonable facilities for further education and training for learners aged 16 to 19 and 19+ as is currently contained in section 31 of the 2000 Act. - 20.12 Section 90 of the Bill places a duty on the Commission to secure proper facilities for further education and training for persons aged 16 to19, suitable the requirements of individuals and which meet local curriculum entitlements under the Learning and Skills Act 2000. - 20.13 Section 91 of the Bill places a duty on the Commission to secure proper facilities for relevant further education and training for eligible persons aged 19 and over.
 The Commission must also secure reasonable facilities for further education and training for persons aged 19 and over.
 Facilities are reasonable if they are of a quantity and quality that the Commission can be reasonably expected to secure. - 20.14 The effect of these provisions is to create slightly differing criteria for proper facilities which must be secured for young persons aged 16 to 19 and adults over 19.
 However, the inclusion of a duty to secure proper facilities for persons aged 19 and over reduces the previous distinction under the 2000 Act. - 20.15 Provision for which proper facilities must be secured for people aged 19 and over will be specified in regulations, and therefore may be more specific than the duty for persons aged 16 to 19.
 This is to enable Welsh Government and the Commission to most effectively allocate limited financial resources. - 20.16 The broader range of qualifications and previous education which persons aged 19 and over might bring to further education and training when compared with persons aged 16 requires that regulations allow the provision prioritised to be specified, so as to control costs and make clear which provision will be available.
 This is not necessary for the provision for persons aged 16 to 19, where there are already well established patterns of provision for school leavers who largely enter education at this age with similar prior qualifications and educational background. - 20.17 The power to make regulations regarding eligible persons for the duty to secure proper facilities for persons aged 19+ includes a power to make reference to age.
-This could create further possibilities for age discrimination, the equality impacts of which would need to be fully assed when preparing and presenting those regulations.
+This could create further possibilities for age discrimination, the equality impacts of which would need to be fully assessed when preparing and presenting those regulations.